MichalKoval/GrpcCommunicationMicroservicesExample/README.md

 ### Microservices: gRPC communication example in .NET 6

-The repo is part of this blog post: link???.
+The repo is part of this blog post: [Microservices: Synchronous communication with gRPC](https://developers.mews.com/synchronous-communication-with-grpc/).
 It demonstrates the communication between an API gateway and Order/Product microservices, where the API gateway fetches information about orders and products from Order and Product microservices using gRPC and Protobuf files.

 #### Project architecture